cgossain/AdaptiveTabBarController/Example/Pods/AppController/README.md

     }

 }
 ```

-Create the AppController instance and install its `rootViewController` as the `rootViewController` of your main window:
+### AppViewController

+`AppViewController` is a custom container view controller where transitions between your `unauthenticated` and `authenticated` states are performed.

+You do not need to interact with this view controller directly.

+### AppController

+`AppController` is the object that manages the entire transition.

+You create an instance of AppController, and then call its `installRootViewController(in:)` method passing in your window object.
+This installs an instance of `AppViewController` (that is managed by the AppController) as the root view controller of your window object.

 ```
 import UIKit
 import AppController